 It is a great way to get some fresh air, gain a new skill and make some new friends.

-We have three lovely ponies and all our drivers receive instruction and are accompanied by an RDA coach at all times.
+We have two lovely ponies and all our drivers receive instruction and are accompanied by an RDA coach at all times.
 Why not come along and meet us?
 Just contact us.

 Come and join us!

-You'll find we are a friendly bunch and we enjoy occasional picnics, a BBQ and our Christmas lunch.
+You'll find we are a friendly bunch and we enjoy occasional picnics, social events and our Christmas lunch.

 We also compete in various competitions and horse shows with our drivers and ponies even getting into the press now and again!